techidaily/site-win11/source/_posts/the-end-of-an-era-microsofts-abandonment-of-windows-7-and-81.md

  Image Credit: Anton Watman/[Shutterstock.com](https://www.shutterstock.com/image-photo/kazan-russia-20-june-2015-finger-293983433)

  If your computer is still running either of these operating systems, you should upgrade it to Windows 10\.
-Luckily, Microsoft still provides[free Windows 10 upgrades to Windows users](https://www.makeuseof.com/tag/can-still-upgrade-windows-10-free/) .
+Luckily, Microsoft still provides [free Windows 10 upgrades to Windows users](https://www.makeuseof.com/tag/can-still-upgrade-windows-10-free/) .
 You also don't need to upgrade your hardware, as Windows 7 and Windows 10 have the same system requirements.

- Alternatively, you can replace your Windows 7 with other[free Windows alternatives](https://www.makeuseof.com/tag/free-alternatives-to-windows-operating-systems/) .
+ Alternatively, you can replace your Windows 7 with other [free Windows alternatives](https://www.makeuseof.com/tag/free-alternatives-to-windows-operating-systems/) .
 You can use Linux, Chromium OS, FreeBSD, and more.

  Or, if you can afford it, why not buy a new laptop or PC instead?
-Several[great budget laptops you can buy](https://www.makeuseof.com/tag/best-laptops-under-500/) run Windows 11, ensuring you can get the latest security patches and cover your most basic needs.
+Several [great budget laptops you can buy](https://www.makeuseof.com/tag/best-laptops-under-500/) run Windows 11, ensuring you can get the latest security patches and cover your most basic needs.

 ## What Could Happen to Your PC If You Don't Upgrade to Windows 10 or 11?